Our Team

 Projects: My project aims to study the age- and cognition-dependent structural changes of CaMKII, including refoldability and mixed-assembly complexes.

-Interests: Fantasy books, music, and cooking
+Interests: skiing, baking, and cooking

 Graduate Alumni